 Volvo XC90 Performance

-- "The 2013 Volvo XC90 delivers surprisingly strong on-road performance." -- Kelley Blue Book
+- "We were pleasantly surprised by the 2014 Volvo XC90's strong on-road driving characteristics." -- Kelley Blue Book

 Acceleration and Power

 The 2014 Volvo XC90 has a 240-horsepower, 3.2-liter six-cylinder engine, which is mated to a six-speed automatic transmission.
 The 2014 XC90 gets an EPA-estimated 16/25 mpg city/highway, which is subpar for a luxury midsize SUV.
 Competitors like the Acura MDX and BMW X5 both use less fuel.

 Most automotive journalists feel the six-cylinder engine is underpowered, and they say the XC90 has poor acceleration.
 Some critics note that the transmission operates smoothly, but a few think that it can be slow to downshift when more power is needed.